Upper Mustang Trek

 Upper Mustang trek rewards you with the centuries-old man-made and natural caves found in large numbers.
 The most notable are the Sky Caves, which is a group of around 10,000 caves made by human beings.
 The manuscripts and other documents preserved in the cave premises justify that they were built around 2,000 to 3,000 years ago

 Located on the bank of the Kali Gandaki River, the Sky Caves are believed to have been built by the then Mustangese people to mummify the dead bodies.
-If further exploration is made, we can find a new twist in the history of humankind.
+If further Cave Exploration Mustang is done, we can find a new twist in the history of humankind.
 The next is the Rangchung Cave, which is a network of natural caves on the way to Chhusang from Syanmachen.

-Tiji Festival: the Most Significant Cultural Show of Upper Mustang Trek
+Tiji Festival Trek: the Most Significant Upper Mustang Cultural Trek Nepal

 The Mustangese people celebrate this festival to commemorate the legendary figure, Dorje Jono.
 He is one of the many incarnations of Lord Buddha who came to Earth to protect it from calamities.
 The myth states that Dorje Jono got victory over the demonic activities' plan to destroy the kingdom through natural catastrophes.